caciulla/amaro/content/posts/ingredients.md

        * Grape pomace + must + distillation = grape distillate, or Grappa

-- Neutral spirit - also called rectified spirit, is produced by repeated distillation (or rectification) until achieving almost pure alcohol (95% in US) topped at 97.2% by process.
+- Neutral spirit - also called rectified spirit, is produced by repeated distillation (or rectification) until achieving almost pure alcohol, 95% in US, topped at 97.2% by process.

 - Grape distillate - high-proof alcohol produced by distilling grape must and/or pomace.
 Repeated distillation achieves grape based neutral spirit.